Spanish

 The increasing importance of Spanish as a language spoken in more than 20 countries opens future career paths to graduates with a high command of the language.

-Past students have shared their experience on how having studied Spanish has helped them to access graduate programmes, further training, attendance at conferences, work in collaborative research with universities in other countries, and employment abroad.
+Past pupils have shared their experience on how having studied Spanish has helped them to access graduate programmes, further training, attendance at conferences, work in collaborative research with universities in other countries, and employment abroad.

 There is the misconception that a language graduate can only work in translation or teaching.
-However, it is not uncommon for our ex-students to end up working in the financial sector, investment, banking, marketing, journalism, human resources, academic research and the civil service, to mention just a few possible career options.
+However, it is not uncommon for our ex-pupils to end up working in the financial sector, investment, banking, marketing, journalism, human resources, academic research and the civil service, to mention just a few possible career options.

 Beyond the classroom